 The purpose of this Agreement is to provide Electric Program Investment Charge (EPIC) cost share funding for the Recipient's federally-funded project, which received an award under federal funding opportunity announcement DE-FOA-0001566 ENLITENED.
-The purpose of this project is to develop optical technology for energy efficient datacenters.
-The goal is to develop technology that can double the energy efficiency by a factor of two.
+The purpose of this project is to develop optical technology that can double energy efficiency of datacenters.